TomasPalsson/Language-Compiler/README.md

 # Compiler

-A simple, Turing-complete compiler written in Rust.
+A simple compiler written in Rust.
 It compiles a minimal high-level language to x86-64 NASM assembly.

 ---